Australian Forces Overseas Fund

 Care Packages

-RSL care packages are sent to our troops twice a year to provide a connection to home
+RSL care packages are sent twice a year to deployed ADF personnel to provide a connection to home

-and to express our thanks and appreciation for their service and sacrifice.
+and express our thanks and appreciation for their service.

 Twice a year, RSL Australia with the assistance of volunteers from RSL sub-branches, prepare hundreds of care packages for members of the ADF and the Australian Federal Police who are deployed overseas on military operations.
 The packages contain various items to remind personnel of home.
 A letter of appreciation from the League on behalf of all Australians is also included in the packages, which is always warmly received by those serving overseas.